hallidayz/Grounded/INSTALLATION_GUIDE.md

 4. Wait for installation to complete
 5. Tap the app icon to launch

+**✅ Installation Success Indicator**: The app icon will automatically appear on your home screen, confirming successful installation.

 ### Option B: TestFlight (Beta Testing)
 1. Install **TestFlight** from the App Store (if not already installed)
 2. Open the invitation link you received